 We encourage you to vote your shares, either by voting electronically via the live webcast of the Annual Meeting or by granting a proxy (i.e., authorizing someone to vote your shares).
 If you properly sign, date and mail the accompanying proxy card or authorize your proxy by telephone or through the Internet, and the Company receives it in time for voting at the Annual Meeting, the persons named as proxies will vote your shares in the manner that you specify.
-If you give no instructions on the proxy card you execute, the shares covered by the proxy card will be voted "FOR" the election of the nominees as directors and "FOR" the proposal to authorize the Company, with the subsequent approval of its Board of Directors, to issue and sell shares of its common stock (during the 12 months following such authorization) at a price below its then-current net asset value per share in one or more offerings, subject to certain limitations set forth herein (including, without limitation, that the number of shares is brought before the Annual Meeting, your votes will be cast at the discretion of the proxy holders, subject to applicable SEC rules.
+If you give no instructions on the proxy card you execute, the shares covered by the proxy card will be voted "FOR" the election of the nominees as directors and "FOR" the proposal to authorize the Company, with the subsequent approval of its Board of Directors, to issue and sell shares of its common stock (during the 12 months following such authorization) at a price below its then-current net asset value per share in one or more offerings, subject to certain limitations set forth herein (including, without limitation, that the number of shares issued and sold pursuant to such authority does not exceed 30% of the Company's thenoutstanding common stock immediately prior to each such offering).
+If any other business is brought before the Annual Meeting, your votes will be cast at the discretion of the proxy holders, subject to applicable SEC rules.

 Any stockholder "of record" (i.e., stockholders holding shares directly in their name) giving a valid proxy for the Annual Meeting may revoke it before it is exercised by giving a later-dated properly executed proxy, by giving notice of revocation to the Company's Secretary in writing before the Annual Meeting or by voting electronically via the live webcast of the Annual Meeting.
 However, the mere presence of the stockholder at the Annual Meeting does not revoke the proxy.
 Any stockholder of record attending the Annual Meeting virtually by live webcast may vote electronically whether or not he or she has previously authorized his or her shares to be voted by proxy.
 If your shares are registered in the name of a bank, brokerage firm or other nominee, you will receive instructions from your bank, broker, or other nominee that you must follow in order to instruct how your shares are to be voted at the Annual Meeting.
 If your shares are registered in the name of a bank, brokerage firm or other nominee, to revoke any voting instructions prior to the time the vote is taken at the Annual Meeting, you must contact such broker, bank or other institution or nominee to determine how to revoke your vote in accordance with its policies a sufficient time in advance of the Annual Meeting.
 Unless revoked as stated above, the shares of common stock represented by valid proxies will be voted on all matters to be acted upon at the Annual Meeting.

-If you want to submit a question during the Annual Meeting, log into the live webcast at www.virtualshareholdermeeting.com/BBDC2024, type your question into the "Ask a Question" field, and click "Submit."
+If you want to submit a question during the Annual Meeting, log into the live webcast at www.virtualshareholdermeeting.com/BBDC2024, type your question into the "Ask a Question" field, and click